Privacy Policy

 We use the WordPress cookie plugin “Borlabs Cookie” from Borlabs GmbH, Rübenkamp 32, 22305 Hamburg, Germany.
 This service enables us to obtain and manage the consent of website users for data processing.

 Borlabs Cookie uses cookies to collect data generated by end users who use our website.
-When an end user gives consent, the following data, among others, is automatically logged:
+When an end user provides consent, the plugin automatically logs the following data, among other things, to Borlabs:

 • Cookie version,

-The consent status is also stored in the end user’s browser so that the website can automatically read and follow the end user’s consent in all subsequent page requests and future end user sessions for up to 12 months.
-The consent data (consent and withdrawal of consent) is stored for three years.
-The retention period corresponds to the regular limitation period pursuant to Section 195 of the German Civil Code (BGB).
-The data will then be deleted immediately.
+The consent status is also stored in the end-user’s browser so that the website can automatically read and follow the end-user’s consent in all subsequent page requests and future end-user sessions for up to 12 months.
+Consent data (consent and withdrawal of consent) is stored for three years.
+The retention period corresponds to the regular limitation period according to § 195 of the German Civil Code (Bürgerliches Gesetzbuch [BGB]).
+The data is then deleted immediately.

 The functionality of the website is not guaranteed without the described processing.
-The user has no right to object as long as there is a legal obligation to obtain the user’s consent to certain data processing operations, Art.
-7 para.
-1, 6 para.
-1 sentence 1 lit. c) GDPR.
+There is no possibility for the user to object as long as there is a legal obligation to obtain the user’s consent to certain data processing operations, Art.
+7 (1), 6 (1) lit. c) GDPR.

-The data collected will not be forwarded to Borlabs GmbH, nor will Borlabs GmbH have access to it.
+The data collected is neither forwarded to Borlabs GmbH nor does it receive access to it.

 8. Contents of our website